kmkurn/text2array/README.rst

-**text2array** helps you process your NLP text dataset into Numpy ndarray objects that are ready to use for e.g. neural network inputs. **text2array** handles data shuffling, batching, padding, converting into arrays.
+**text2array** helps you process your NLP text dataset into Numpy ndarray objects that are ready to use for e.g. neural network inputs. **text2array** handles data shuffling, batching, padding, and converting into arrays.
 Say goodbye to these tedious works!

 Installation
 ------------